 model, you then use our Edge TPU compiler to create a

-compatible with the Edge TPU.
+that's compatible with the Edge TPU.

 However, you don't need to follow this whole process to create a good model for the Edge TPU.
 Instead, you can leverage existing TensorFlow models that are compatible with the Edge TPU by retraining them with your own dataset.
 For example, MobileNet is a popular image classification/detection model architecture that's compatible with the Edge TPU.
 We've created several versions of this model that you can use as a starting point to create your own model that recognizes different objects.
 To get started, see the section below about how to retrain an existing model with transfer learning.